GSA/cf-cron-python/README.md

 ```

 ## A Current Quirk
-At present, `requirements.txt` includes a reference to a forked version `textract` where a dependency on `pocketsphinx` has been removed.
-That's because `cf push`ing the application would fail in the build (pip install) stage with the following error log:
+At present, `requirements.txt` includes a reference to a forked version of `textract` where a dependency on `pocketsphinx` has been removed.
+That's because `cf push`ing the application fails in the build (pip install) stage with the following error log:

 ```
 Running setup.py install for pocketsphinx: started